Eyal-WowHub/Contracts/README.md

 # Contracts

-A library that provides Design by Contract like APIs to ensure functions adhere to specific preconditions and postconditions.
+A library that provides Design by Contract like API to ensure functions adhere to specific preconditions and postconditions.

 #### Dependencies: [LibStub](https://www.curseforge.com/wow/addons/libstub)